microsoft/testbase/Samples/Package/Functional/Calculator-Appium-Charp-Sample/README.md

-# Calculator Functional Package
+# Calculator Functional Package (Appium CSharp Test Cases)
 ## Calculator
 Calculator is a sample app which is being tested.
 Click [here](../../../../Sample-App-Src/Calculator) for details of Calculator.

-## Functional Test
+## Appium Test Project
 This package sample includes one functional test project: [CalculatorTest](./Tests).
 CalculatorTest is a sample functional test project that runs and validates basic UI scenarios on **Calculator** application.
-It highlights the following basic interactions to demonstrate how UI testing using Windows Application Driver.
+It highlights the following basic interactions to demonstrate how UI testing using [Windows Application Driver](https://github.com/Microsoft/WinAppDriver).
 - Creating a modern UWP app session
 - Finding element using name
 - Finding element using XPath